 Build Your Web Presence by Monitoring Your Competitors

-When I first started my online business, I didn’t ever want to think about my opponents.
-Today, though, I monitor my two primary competitors almost daily and adjust my digital strategy accordingly.
-When you take this approach, you get the insight and power you need to make smart decisions and to grow your business according to the climate within your industry.
+By remaining up-to-date with competitors, you get the insight and power you need to make smart decisions and grow your business according to the climate within your industry.